 Not very obvious to spot from the street, this is a small Javanese restaurant that serves delicious dishes like Nasi Kuning, Nasi Campur, Nasi Goreng, etc. Their Kerapuk (Crackers) are really great.
 They serve Cendol as well.

 One of the oldest food outlets serving Nasi Padang food.
-Food which traces back to city of Padang in Indonesia.
+Food traces back to the city of Padang in Indonesia.
 It is located at the corner of North Bridge Road and Kandahar Street.

 Photo Credit: @sje2409 on Instagram

 Generally, a place that requires a reservation, Alaturka is a Halal restaurant on Bussorah Street (adjoining Arab Street) with classic Turkish food.
-Aiming to make the world smaller by delivering irresistible Turkish cuisine to diners, Alaturka combines classic flavours with an authentic Turkish ambience.
+Aiming to make the world smaller by delivering irresistible Turkish cuisine to diners, Alaturka combines classic flavors with an authentic Turkish ambiance.

 Kampong Glam Café is hard to miss as it takes up the entire corner of Bussorah and Baghdad Street.
-When you have been walking around the streets, what you need is a meal that will fill you and this Halal café’s dishes packed with flavour will satisfy your needs.
-The Malay cuisine available here offers dishes like Nasi Padang, NasiLemak, Roti Kirai and Mee Rebus.
+When you have been walking around the streets, what you need is a meal that will fill you and this Halal café’s dishes packed with flavor will satisfy your needs.
+The Malay cuisine available here offers dishes like Nasi Padang, NasiLemak, Roti Kirai, and Mee Rebus.

 Photo Credit: renztan on Instagram

-Where Indonesian and Thai flavours unite, Bumbu is a surprisingly affordable Halal restaurant, perfect for big groups to get together and share big meals.
-With a menu packed with flavour, you can’t go wrong with anything you choose.
-The TauhuTelor (tofu deep fried into a crispy egg cake), Olive fried rice and Coffee Chicken are said to be lip-smackingly good.
+Where Indonesian and Thai flavors unite, Bumbu is a surprisingly affordable Halal restaurant, perfect for big groups to get together and share big meals.
+With a menu packed with flavor, you can’t go wrong with anything you choose.
+The TauhuTelor (tofu deep-fried into a crispy egg cake), Olive fried rice and Coffee Chicken are said to be lip-smackingly good.

 Here’s one that you wouldn’t expect to be Halal!
 But it’s on the list to make sure that you don’t miss out!
-From crumbling pastries to wholesome meals of meats, pastas, salads and soups, Fika keeps things simple, and draws maximum flavour from the ingredients themselves.
+From crumbling pastries to wholesome meals of meats, pasta, salads, and soups, Fika keeps things simple and draws maximum flavor from the ingredients themselves.
 This Halal café on Arab Street, Singapore, is best known for its out-of-this-world meatballs.

-Let us know of we should any one of your favourites not mentioned here!
+Let us know if we should any one of your favorites is not mentioned here!